Overcoming Shame and Breaking the Cycle

 When you feel the first pangs of shame, try to understand what’s going on before you get caught in this painful cycle of shame and negative self-talk.
 Examine the negative physical and emotional effects shame has on you.
 For example, where on your body do you feel shame?
 What kind of emotional reaction do you have?

 Are you very critical of others?
 Shame-prone people often find their mistakes reflected in their environment.
 As you tune into your inner dialogue and expand your ability to reflect, you will be able to respond more constructively to feelings of shame.
+Understanding how shame affects behavior is key to catching the cycle early.
+Shame prone patterns often show up as people pleasing, perfectionism, withdrawal, or emotional outbursts that feel disproportionate to the situation.

 5. Learn to forgive yourself